A SSIM Guided cGAN Architecture For Clinically Driven Generative Image Synthesis of Multiplexed Spatial Proteomics Channels: Optimal Scaling of Model and Selection of Training Channels with SSIM

 Figure~\ref{fig:norm_loss} illustrates the normalized generator loss when using SSIM as a heuristic for choosing the channels to train on as the number of available channels increases.
-By visually inspecting our network, generated images with generator test loss of less than 65 provide informative spatial details and are considered as good quality (Figure\ref{fig:ssim}C).
-With the same rate of expected test loss per prediction channel (regression slope = 0.4706), we can anticipate that our model would have acceptable performance for CODEX images with number of channels as high as 140.
-The 3.3 million parameters in the current SSIM-guided cGAN make it theoretically possible to fit to higher dimensions.
+By visually inspecting our network, generated images with generator test loss of less than 65 provide informative spatial details and are considered good quality (Figure\ref{fig:ssim}B).
+With the same rate of expected test loss per prediction channel (regression slope = 0.4706), we can anticipate that our model would have acceptable performance for CODEX images with higher of channels.
+The large number of parameters in the current SSIM-guided cGAN makes it theoretically possible to fit higher dimensions.